Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Conclusions

-In the first flow environment, we introduced the disturbance (gust) by applying localized Gaussian forcing to the flow environment.
+We introduced the disturbance (gust) by applying localized Gaussian forcing to the flow environment.
 The specific gust forcing parameters---the amplitude, the size, and the vertical location---were randomly sampled from case to case.
 The resulting flow response to the gust and the pitching action exhibited strong nonlinear dependence on the parameters.
 We showed that the PA-AE could capture the main information of the flow, including the gust structure, boundary layer, and the wake, by augmenting the autoencoder with the lift coefficient during the training.
 We found that, by incorporating some auxiliary parameters about the gust into the input, the LDM could effectively distinguish between cases and predict the latent dynamics for up to $100$ action steps.
-In the VAWT problem, the PA-AE was augmented with the power coefficient instead of lift coefficient, and we showed that it remained as effective as in the first example in compressing the flow data to the latent space, capturing the location and configuration of the airfoil by accurately identifying the boundary layer and wake information.
-The LDM in this case without disturbances is able to predict the latent dynamics up to $100$ action steps without any auxiliary parameters.
-By demonstrating the modeling framework on two problems, we have demonstrated that the LDM is robust and generalizable.
+Additionally, a study on a VAWT problem, as presented in Appendix, confirms the generalizability of our approach by showing that autoencoder augmentation can also be applied to the power coefficients and that the auxiliary parameters are not necessary in a disturbance-free environment.

 Finally, we incorporated the PA-AE and LDM into the RL environment and realized the MBRL.
 Specifically, we have tasked the MBRL with learning a policy that would pitch an airfoil to mitigate the lift variation during random gust encounters.
 We showed that the trained RL agent successfully met this objective, achieving significantly smaller lift variation compared to the uncontrolled case in a wide variety of gust conditions.
 Furthermore, by evaluating the policy in both the model environment and the true flow environment, we found that the policy resulted in nearly identical lift coefficient histories and vorticity fields, underscoring the accuracy of the underlying model for the duration of the RL episode.